 In each case, protective orders apply in every county throughout the state of Georgia and law enforcement officials are obligated to enforce and carry out the provisions of the order.

 It is crucial that the attorneys handling protection orders have an understanding of the evolution of the law in respect to family violence and are able to execute these orders rapidly, to ensure immediate safety and enforceable orders.
-Representing both plaintiffs and defendants, Warner Bates has many years of experience utilizing protective orders to ensure our clients' safety and security.
+Representing both plaintiffs and defendants, the Atlanta family law attorneys Warner Bates has many years of experience utilizing protective orders to ensure our clients' safety and security.

-No one should live with family violence, and protective orders provide a clear way of shielding individuals of all ages from this serious threat.
+No one should live with family violence.
+Protective orders provide a clear way of shielding individuals of all ages from this serious threat.
 If you feel unsafe, have concern about the safety of your children, or if a protective order has been filed against you, please contact the firm immediately for knowledgeable, experienced assistance.

 Our Atlanta family attorneys are standing by to help you.
 Reach us at (770) 766-3770.